 Disability Claims Denied?

 Many Canadian employees enjoy the perks of having short term and long term disability benefits as part of their employment contract.
 Most people never need them.
-However, isn’t it great to know these “peace of mind” contracts will cover part of your income when you require time off to recover from an illness, injury or disability?
-Then think again because a majority will have their disability claims denied!
+However, isn’t it great to know these Peace of Mind Contracts will cover part of your income if you require time off to recover from an illness, injury or disability?
+Then think again, because a majority will have their disability claims denied.

 Disputes between insurers, employees and their employers almost always require legal intervention.
 You will need a competent lawyer proficient in both employment law and medical terminology.